chivke/serveliza/CONTRIBUTING.rst

 6. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 serveliza tests
-    $ python setup.py test or pytest
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.

 7. If you made changes that affect the documentation, it is necessary to update the pot files for internationalization::